Seek More Wilderness was founded by Isak & Maria in 2016 to provide goods for outdoor adventurers that want to give back to the places they adventure.

 It started with an idea: “What if our outdoor clothing and goods protected the outdoors?”

 I strongly believe getting outside and being among nature is immensely important to the human soul.
 With two big breaths at the beginning of a hike, I release my shoulders, let go of my stress, and leave my work at work.
-Without our public lands, where I would go seek more wilderness to release, let go and reset?
+Without our public lands, where would I go seek more wilderness to release, let go and reset?

 Where would you seek more wilderness if our public lands were taken away?